Renting Out Your House Guide | Letting Agents, Insurance & Laws

 How much do letting agents charge for guaranteed rent?

-Guaranteed rent is pretty priceless when letting a property.
 Rental agency fees can run anywhere from £80 to £200 per year.
 More expensive policies usually have fewer restrictions and lower pay-out periods.

-ADDITIONAL LETTING AGENT & PROPERTY MANAGER FEES
+ADDITIONAL LETTING AGENT FEES when renting out your house

-With so many letting agents and property managers on the market, landlords face a host of additional fees.
+With so many letting agents and property managers services on the market, landlords face a host of different additional fees.
 Sometimes, these fees are already included in the service agreement.
 If they’re not, the letting agent will charge these fees separately.

 TENANT RENEWAL FEE